Knowledge Base

 Test the Buttons #

-Tips & Troubleshooting #
+Tips for Success #

 - Use fresh, non-rechargeable batteries in both remotes – weak or rechargeable batteries can cause learning problems.

-- When teaching a button, press and hold the TV remote button until the Manhattan remote’s LED becomes solid.
+- When teaching a button, press and hold the TV remote button until the short-model remote’s LED becomes solid.
 If not held long enough, volume controls may require repeated presses instead of a single hold.

 - If your TV remote’s infrared transmitter is positioned higher than the short-model’s, slightly elevate the short-model remote to align them properly.